 Verbal and Written Communication

-You don’t need to be Shakespeare, but being able to explain your brilliant idea or bug fix without a 20-slide PowerPoint is gold.
-Clear documentation, emails, Slack messages - these are your real-world unit tests for communication.
+You don’t need to be Shakespeare, but clarity matters.
+Whether it’s documentation, emails, or Slack messages, your words are your real-world unit tests for communication.

 Team Spirit: Collaboration